python/devguide/developer-workflow/sbom.rst

   (`CPE <https://nvd.nist.gov/products/cpe>`_ and
   `Package URLs <https://github.com/package-url/purl-spec/blob/master/PURL-SPECIFICATION.rst>`_
   or "PURLs")
-* Path(s) to include and exclude in the CPython source tree corresponding to this dependency.
+* Paths to include and exclude in the CPython source tree corresponding to this dependency

 After gathering this information: